 The airport Galileo Galilei in Pisa is also connected with European and Italian main cities and with the intercontinental airports in Roma and Milano.
 From Pisa airport you can take the Pisamover shuttle to the Pisa Centrale railway station and then take a train that will get you to the Firenze S. Maria Novella railway station in about one hour.

 From Bologna Marconi airport you can get a shuttle to the Bologna Centrale railway station from where you will get to Firenze S. Maria Novella in about one hour.

 From the Roma L. da Vinci airport you can reach by train the "Roma Centrale" railway station from where you can reach Firenze S. Maria Novella in less than two hours by a fast train.

 CODE OF CONDUCT

-We adopt the Code of Conduct for the ESO workshops and conference, available on this page.
+We adopt the Code of Conduct for the ESO workshops and conferences.
 Participants are expected to adhere to these guidelines.